Project-Counter/cop5/source/appendices/e-audit-requirements-and-tests/04-audit-conclusion.rst

 If the auditor identifies one or more issues, the content provider MUST resolve them and pass the audit within 3 months to maintain COUNTER-compliant status.
 Please see :numref:`audit-result` in the COUNTER R5 Code of Practice.

-The auditor will provide to the COUNTER Executive Committee a summary report including, as a minimum, the following information:
+The auditor will provide to the COUNTER Project Director a summary report including, as a minimum, the following information:

 * The name of the content provider
 * The audit period and date